karlssberg/Motiv/README.md

 ```

 When you combine specifications to form new ones, only the specifications that helped determine the final result
 will be included in the `Assertions` property and `Reason` property.
-This is useful when you want to provide a
+Whereas the `Assertions` property will simply
+collect facts about evaluations, the `Reason` property will preserve the expression by retaining the logical symbols
+(e.g. `&`, `|`), but whilst also excluding any sub-expressions that played no part in determining the final result.
 ```csharp
 var isPositiveAndOdd = isPositiveAndOddSpec.IsSatisfiedBy(-3);